Hot Flashes

 Hot Flashes Treatments

-If the simple management techniques outlined above are not bringing about the desired level of relief and a woman is still suffering from hot flashes, there are other treatment measures that can be followed.
+If the simple management techniques outlined above are not bringing about relief, there are other treatment measures that can be followed.

 Daily behaviors can have a significant impact on a woman's experience of hot flashes.
-For example, eating a spicy dinner or having one too many glasses of wine with dessert can trigger hot flashes.
+For example, eating a spicy dinner or having too many glasses of wine can trigger hot flashes.
 Increased stress due to work pressure or family obligations can also set a hot flash into motion.
-Lifestyle adjustments are two-pronged: some strategies focus on avoiding triggers while others concentrate on increasing overall health (some overlap in the two exists, as one would expect).
+Lifestyle adjustments are two-pronged: some strategies focus on avoiding triggers, while others concentrate on increasing overall health - some overlap exists between these two.

 It is important to keep in mind that while all of these drugs have the potential to assist in hot flash relief, they all carry a risk of side effects, some of which may outweigh any potential benefits.
 Click on the following link to read and learn more specifics about the different options for the treatment of hot flashes.